Institute of Science in Society; Science, Society, Sustainability

 Gene therapy, how and for what?

 The only limited success stories so far have been associated with the ex vivo procedure, which avoids most, if not all the risks of in vivo procedures.
-In April 2002, a team in London’s Great Ormond Street Hospital in Britain used gene therapy to cure a child with X-linked severe combined immunodeficiency disease (SCID).
+In April 2002, a team in London’s Great Ormond Street Hospital in Britain used gene therapy to cure a child with X-linked severe combined immunodeficiency disease (SCID) [7].
 They followed the approach taken earlier by the team at the Hospital Necker-Enfants Malades in Paris, which involved ex vivo manipulation of bone marrow stem cells.
+Adrian Thrasher, who led the London team, is unaware of any UK protocols for treating single-gene disorders by injection of viral vectors in vivo.
+He believes the Gelsinger case did have some impact on clinical trials in the UK, which tend to be much more cautious.

 The identification and successful isolation of stem cells (both adult and embryonic) may make ex vivo gene therapy the preferred procedure for some diseases.

 Among the first candidates for gene therapy was cystic fibrosis, a mutation in the gene, cystic fibrosis transmembrane conductance regulator (CFTR).
-But 12 years on, there has been no success.
-It is difficult to deliver the vector to the cells, there’s lack of persistent gene expression, while immune responses developed to viral gene products, transgenes, or the cells targeted by the vectors.
+But 12 years on, "the goal of attaining clinically relevant and persistent correction of the cystic fibrosis defect in humans has not been achieved" [9].
+Difficulties include delivery of the vector to the cell, lack of persistent gene expression in targeted cells, and immune responses to viral gene products, transgenes, or the cells targeted by the vectors.
 Furthermore, mice with deletion of the CFTR gene or the common human CFTR mutations do not develop lung diseases like people.
+These are some of the same problems identified in the 1995 NIH report.

-In 2000, the American Heart Association (AHA) expert panel on clinical trials of gene therapy in coronary angiogenesis found gene therapy unsatisfactory, especially in comparison to conventional treatments, and expressed serious concerns over safety.
+The American Heart Association (AHA) expert panel on clinical trials of gene therapy in coronary angiogenesis found gene therapy unsatisfactory, especially in comparison to conventional treatments, and expressed concerns over safety [11].

 Hazards of gene therapy